 The executive and legislative branches have been working to develop a short- and long- term strategy for addressing the Commonwealth's OPEB liability.
 The State Retiree Benefits Trust Fund was created, and in fiscal 2008 spending for current retirees' healthcare occurred from the fund, helping to consolidate the state's retiree funding efforts and better project future liabilities.
 In fiscal 2008, the fund benefited from a one-time transfer of approximately \$329 million from the Health Care Security Trust.
-The actuarial value of plan assets as of January 1, 2011 was approximately \$350.5 million, reflecting market losses in investments.
+The actuarial value of plan assets as of January 1, 2012 was approximately \$360.5 million.
+In addition, a special commission to study retiree health care benefits for public employees in Massachusetts was mandated as part of the pension reform act passed in November, 2011.
+The commission held its first meeting in April, 2012 and is scheduled to file a report at the end of November, 2012.